Meet Visionary / Founder / Owner – Ray Beise

 After his travels, work and adventures throughout Central America, a young, 34 year old Ray, had a vision and a dream.

-He purchased a cut-down / burned-out, 100 hectares (250 acres) cattle farm just outside the very small village of Paraiso, in Guanacaste, northern Costa Rica.
+He purchased an abandoned and ecologically devastated 100 hectares (250 acres) cattle farm just outside the small village of Paraíso, in Guanacaste, northwestern Costa Rica.
 This is where he would make his dream and passion become a reality.

-Thirty one years ago Ray bought Pura Jungla, a stripped-out cattle grazing land and began the arduous, yet daunting task of bringing the land back to its primary, indigenous forest condition.
-He used permaculture techniques including soil building, water conservation and actually brought in dump truck loads of organic material to create compost.
-Ray converted it from back to indigenous primary forest by planting hundreds of thousands of indigenous trees and properly caretaking the land.
+Thirty two years ago Ray acquired what would eventually become Pura Jungla.
+From the severely eroded nearly lifeless land he began the arduous, yet daunting task of encouraging the land back to its primary, indigenous forest condition.
+He used permaculture techniques including soil building, water conservation and collected thousands of truck loads of organic material to create compost.
+Over the course of several years hundreds of thousands of indigenous trees were planted.
+Slowly, Pura Jungla emerged as an indigenous primary forest.
 This was and is a labor of love and commitment to nature and the earth by Ray and by those who participate in the Pura Jungla lifestyle.

 Right from the get-go, acquiring original indigenous seeds proved to be a difficult task.